Inova8/geosparql-geojson/README.md

-# geosparql-geojson
+# RDFLib GeoSPARQ functions for GeoJSON
-An implementation of GeoSPARQL's Simple Features SPARQL functions for GeoJSON geometriess, as per GeoSPARQL
+This library provides support for the GeoSPARQL 1.1 Simple Features Relation Family for geometries expressed as GeoJSON Literals.